ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Introduction

 \section{Introduction}

 Predicates are essential for selecting relevant data in relational databases, search engines, and big-data systems.
-Traditionally, these systems have excelled at value-based predicates (e.g., CITY = `Boston').
-However, modern analytical tasks increasingly require querying enormous corpora of unstructured documents based on their semantic meaning~\cite{huiuda}.
-For example, medical researchers might look for publications that ``developed novel psychotropic medications,'' or enterprises may need to analyze reports where customers are ``expressing dissatisfaction with service quality.''
+Traditionally, these systems have excelled at value-based predicates (e.g., CITY = `New York').
+However, modern analytical tasks increasingly require querying enormous corpora of unstructured documents based on their semantic meaning~\cite{huiuda,patel2024lotus}.
+For example, medical researchers might look for all publications that ``developed novel psychotropic medications,'' or enterprises may need to analyze reports where customers are ``expressing dissatisfaction with service quality.''
 Such queries require a deep contextual understanding that goes beyond simple keyword matching.

-Handling ad-hoc semantic queries in large-scale analytics presents a significant challenge.
-Custom machine learning (ML) models are not scalable for this purpose because of the extensive engineering and data labeling effort required for each new task.
-While the advent of Large Language Models (LLMs) offers a solution with their remarkable zero-shot reasoning capabilities, their high computational cost creates a major barrier.
-The expense of running LLM inference across millions of documents for every query makes this approach impractical for widespread adoption~\cite{arora2023llm-dataview}.
+Handling these ad hoc semantic queries in large-scale analytics presents a significant challenge.
+Conventional machine learning (ML) models are not scalable for this purpose, because the extensive engineering and data labeling effort is required for each new task.
+While Large Language Models (LLMs) offer a zero-shot solution with their remarkable general capabilities, their high computational cost creates a major barrier.
+The expense of running LLM inference on millions of documents for every query makes this approach impractical for widespread adoption~\cite{arora2023llm-dataview,hui2025okralong}.

 Real-world semantic judgments are often ambiguous, making perfect accuracy costly and impractical.
 Consequently, many systems prioritize scalable efficiency by aiming for a specific accuracy target~\cite{salazar2024inferdb,kang2017noscope,yang2022optimizing,lu2018accelerating}.
-To achieve this trade-off, some systems, such as NoScope~\cite{kang2017noscope} and PPs~\cite{lu2018accelerating}, use lightweight proxy models to filter easier cases.
-However, these methods are task-specific and lack zero-shot flexibility.
-More recent LLM-centric solutions, such as FrugalGPT~\cite{chen2023frugalgptuselargelanguage} and Lotus~\cite{patel2024lotus}, use smaller LLMs (e.g., GPT-3.5 or LLaMA-8B) as filtering proxies.
+To achieve this trade-off, some systems, such as NoScope~\cite{kang2017noscope} and PPs~\cite{lu2018accelerating}, use lightweight proxy models to filter easier cases. \one{ However, these proxies are designed for traditional small models and specific tasks.
+They lack zero-shot flexibility and fail to bridge the vast capability gap with massive LLMs.} More recent LLM-centric solutions, such as FrugalGPT~\cite{chen2023frugalgptuselargelanguage} and LOTUS~\cite{10.14778/3749646.3749685}, use smaller LLMs (e.g., GPT-3.5 or LLaMA-8B) as filtering proxies.
 While more flexible, these smaller LLMs remain too computationally expensive for truly large-scale applications involving millions of documents.